Examples of students meeting the eligibility criteria for SHHNF

 • emergency response plan.

-The student’s individual care plan may describe the support required for a student:
+The individual care plan may describe the support required for an ākonga:

 • who has a cardiac or lung condition who needs help to move around an education environment.
-Care is for pushing the student in a manual wheelchair and assistance with personal care and wellbeing, for example. toileting transfers and dressing
+Care is for pushing ākonga in a manual wheelchair and assistance with personal care and wellbeing.
+For example, toileting transfers and dressing

-• with Type 1 Diabetes who requires assistance to learn how to manage the process of testing blood glucose levels, administration of insulin, carbohydrate counting, eating and drinking or fluids if indicated, and/or the management of an insulin pump
+• with Type 1 diabetes who requires assistance to learn how to manage the process of testing blood glucose levels, administration of insulin, carbohydrate counting, eating and drinking or fluids if indicated, and/or the management of an insulin pump

 • who has severe breathing difficulties and requires chest therapy each day at school as part of their medical management programme

-• who has severe eating and swallowing difficulties and has an eating and safety plan based on assessment information written and monitored by a Speech-Language Therapist.
+• who has severe eating and swallowing difficulties and has an eating and safety plan based on assessment information written and monitored by a speech language therapist.

 • supervision to monitor the environment and prevent contact with allergens and to follow the emergency treatment procedures when necessary